Blueberries: 1997 Santa Clara County Trials

 Site Selection and Preparation

 Select a sunny location where irrigation water is available as best results will be obtained by keeping the root zone moist throughout the growing season.
-Where the soil is poor or marginally drained, amended soil in raised beds work well.
+Where the soil is poor or marginally drained, amended soil in raised beds works well.

 A fail-safe way to grow blueberries in almost any soil is to incorporate peat moss into the planting medium.
 A more sustainable product, but one that will more quickly decompose, is oak leaf mold, which is decomposed oak leaves.
 For planting directly into the ground, work up a planting area approximately 2.5 feet in the diameter and one-foot deep.
 Remove one-third to one-half of the soil.
 Add an equal amount of pre-moistened peat moss, two cups of soil sulfur, 2 tablespoons of phosphate fertilizer, and mix well.
 One 4-cubic foot compressed bale will usually be sufficient for 4 to 5 plants.
 For raised beds, mix equal volumes peat moss with acid compost or planting mix.
 Blueberries thrive in acidic soils that have a pH of 5 – 6.
 The pH of soils in much of Santa Clara County are between 7.0 – 7.6.
 Strangely enough, established blueberry plants in San Jose that are 14 years old as of 2003 have done beautifully with no ongoing acidic fertilization since the year they were planted; just mulched.